hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

-Apart from the default English, K8sGPT supports get the response in other languages.
-Here is an example of getting response in K8sGPT in French:
+Apart from the default English, K8sGPT supports getting the response in other languages.
+Here is an example of getting a response in K8sGPT in French:

 ```shell
 $ k8sgpt analyze --backend localai --filter=Pod --namespace cfe-apps --language french --explain --no-cache